 ORS, as a partner and funding source of Supported Employment services, engages CRPs to provide the extended supports that help sustain employment for individuals with significant disabilities.
 Long-term supports, generally funded by Behavioral Health, Developmental Disability and Hospitals (BHDDH), are planned for, and included in the ORS customers' Individualized Plan for Employment (IPE).
+Supported Employment services are provided after placement and Title I funds are used prior to placement for those seeking supported employment outcomes.
 The IPE is based on the needs of the customer and define the scope, specific services, and duration of ORS-funded SE services.
-ORS, according to the Rehabilitation Act amended by WIOA, can fund SE services to 24 months for all individuals and SE services up to 48 months for youth with disabilities age 14 up until the age of 25 with the most significant disabilities if those supports are not available through other means.
+ORS, according to the Rehabilitation Act amended by WIOA, can fund SE services to 24 months for all individuals, and ORS will provide Supported Employment services to youth with the most significant disabilities, including ORS funded extended services for youth in accordance with the requirements set forth in 34 CRF prt361 and part 363 for a period not to exceed four years or at such time that a youth reaches age 25 and no longer meets the definition of a youth with a disability, whichever comes first.
 Natural supports from the employer or others can and should be identified and utilized as available.